Russia warns against any ships traveling to Ukraine from Thursday

 Ukraine accused Russia on Wednesday of damaging grain export infrastructure in "hellish" overnight strikes focused on two of its Black Sea ports.

+"In the ports that were attacked today, there was about a million tonnes of food stored.
+It is precisely that amount that should already have been delivered to consumer countries in Africa and Asia," Ukrainian President Volodymyr Zelenskiy said in his nightly video address on Wednesday.

+He said the terminal damaged the most held 60,000 tonnes of agricultural products intended for shipment to China.

-In a televised meeting with senior officials on Wednesday, Russian President Vladimir Putin blamed Western countries he said "completely distorted" the expired grain deal, but that Russia would "immediately" return to the agreement if all its conditions for doing so were met.
+Russian President Vladimir Putin on Wednesday accused Western countries of perverting the Black Sea grain deal for their own means, but said Russia would immediately return to the agreement if all its demands regarding its own exports were met.

 Insurers were already reviewing their appetite for covering ships into Ukraine.